Potty training urinals make the toilet training experience easier for little boys, but the best ones make it fun too.

 Best Free-Standing Potty Training Urinal

-The urinal looks quite normal — no animal design or crazy shape.
-The bowl of the urinal is slightly curved inwards, meaning there’s less chance of spillage.
+This free-standing urinal from Peter Potty looks quite normal — no animal design or crazy shape.
+The bowl is slightly curved inwards, meaning there’s less chance of spillage.

-The water will spray into the catcher with the push of a button, then you can empty it afterward.
+There’s no target to aim for.
+However, this potty has a real working flush.
+All you have to do is refill it before use, and your toddler can flush it when they’re finished.
+The water sprays into the catcher with the push of a button, and you can empty it afterward.
 The flush gives the urinal a realistic touch.
-Additionally, it will dilute the liquids which should make cleaning easier.
+Additionally, it will dilute the liquids, which should make cleaning easier.

-At the bottom, there’s the removable catcher.
-It looks like a drawer, but instead of socks, you’ll find pee.
+The bottom has a removable catcher that looks like a drawer.
 The drawer holds up to 50 fluid ounces of liquid, so you may only need to empty it once a day.

-You can also hang this on the wall for more stability, by using the suction cups provided.
+You can also hang this on the wall with the provided suction cups for more stability.

 - Curved bowl — no spillage.